swilliamssw/SAVE-A-LIFE-HANGMAN/README.md

 - The graphics for the title, game over and you win was taken from here.
 [Patorjk](https://patorjk.com/software/taag/#p=display&v=1&f=Small&t=SAVE%20A%20LIFE%0A%20%20HANGMAN)

 - This helped me understand and figure out synatax for python abit better for while loops.
 [W3SCHOOL](https://www.w3schools.com/python/python_while_loops.asp)

+- For the mock terminal to be able to deploy to a live site.
+[CodeInstitute](https://codeinstitute.net/)

+- Richard Wells for his good advice and guidence on breaking things down into manageable portions [RichardWells](https://github.com/D0nni387)